Eleanor-Shellstrop/bubbles/README.md

 **JS**
 * Class for objects: Bubble, Multibubble and Extrabubble.
   * Multibubble pushes to Bubble
-  * Extrabubble extends Mutlibubble and supers functions.
+  * Extrabubble extends Multibubble and supers functions.
 * Multibubble.makeBubble() will randomly assign attributes to make varying bubbles:
   * Starting at a random point on the x-axis to generate.
   * Delay entrance to stagger bubbles.
   * Varying speed to top of screen between 2 - 6 seconds.
   * One of six scale percentages so the bubble will increase or decrease as it moves to the top.
-  * Starting point of one of five random diameters;
+  * Starting point of one of five random diameters.
   * New bubbles will enter with whatever style is applied to the existing bubbles.
     * For example, if you have disco bubbles on the screen and click "more bubbles," then the new bubbles will also be disco bubbles.
 * "Slower" and "faster" buttons iterate through every bubble and add and subtract (respectively) half a second.
 It must iterate because each bubble has a different speed to start.